-Each prospective investor is required to independently assess and determine the sufficiency of the information described above and in this prospectus generally for the purposes of complying with the EU Securitization Rules referred to in this prospectus and any corresponding national measures which may be relevant, and none of NMAC, the depositor, the issuing entity, the underwriters, the indenture trustee, their respective affiliates or any other party to the transactions described in this prospectus makes any representation that the information described above or in this prospectus generally is sufficient for any such purpose.
-See "The Sponsor-EU Risk Retention" and "Underwriting-Requirements for Certain European Regulated Investors and Affiliates" in this prospectus.
+Each prospective investor is required to independently assess and determine whether the undertaking by NMAC to retain a material net economic interest of not less than 5% in the securitization transaction as described above and in this prospectus generally, the other information in this prospectus and the information to be provided in the monthly reports to noteholders and in the Payment Date Certificates are sufficient for the purposes of complying with the EU Due Diligence Requirements and any corresponding national measures which may be relevant, and none of NMAC, the depositor, the sponsor, the underwriters or any of their respective affiliates or any other party to the transaction described in this prospectus makes any representation that the information described above or in this prospectus generally is sufficient in all circumstances for such purposes or any other purpose or that the structure of the notes, NMAC (including its holding of a material net economic interest of not less than 5% in the securitization transaction as described above and in this prospectus generally) and the transactions described herein are compliant with the EU Securitization Rules or any other applicable legal or regulatory or other requirements and no such person shall have any liability to any prospective investor or any other person with respect to any deficiency in such information or any failure of the transactions or structure contemplated hereby to comply with or otherwise satisfy such requirements, any subsequent change in law, rule or regulation or any other applicable legal, regulatory or other requirements.
+See "The Sponsor-EU Securitization Regulation" and "Underwriting-Requirements for Certain European Regulated Investors and Affiliates" in this prospectus.